 University of North Carolina, Chapel Hill, NC

-Her research interests include youth sports, wellness, childhood obesity and physical literacy.
+Her research interests include trauma informed approaches in Education, youth sports, wellness, and the link between movement and learning.
 She has traveled throughout the U.S. and various countries such as Russia, Argentina, Canada, Japan, and Greece for both athletic and academic endeavors.

 She joined the Emory & Henry family in 2003 and served as Assistant Dean of Students for five years.
 Her passion for sports and physical activity led her to pursue a faculty position within the Health and Human Performance department.
 She is also a member of the Virginia Foundation for Healthy Youth SWVA Regional Advisory Board.